sylhare/sylhare.github.io/_posts/2015-02-15-Excel-autofind-dropdown-menu.md

 ##### 1. Static
-To [create a named range](https://support.office.com/fr-fr/article/Cr%C3%A9er-une-liste-d%C3%A9roulante-7693307a-59ef-400a-b769-c5402dce407b) in excel, you can select a column of data then **righ click** then select **define name** the name will be the name of the range and how it will be referred to.
+To [create a named range](https://support.office.com/fr-fr/article/Cr%C3%A9er-une-liste-d%C3%A9roulante-7693307a-59ef-400a-b769-c5402dce407b) in excel, you can select a column of data then **right click** then select **define name** the name will be the name of the range and how it will be referred to.
-The **refers to** is the range itself and is autopopulated with the range of selected cells when clicking on **define name**
+The **refers to** is the range itself and is auto populated with the range of selected cells when clicking on **define name**

 ##### 2. Dynamic
 To get a [dynamic named range](https://trumpexcel.com/named-ranges-in-excel/) you will need to replace the **refers to** of the named range by this kind of formula (for example if values are in the A column):